At Boston IVF, we believe that all people deserve the chance to become parents.

 To examine the walls of your uterus and Fallopian tubes, we use an x-ray test called an HSG.
 This test allows your doctor to simultaneously see whether your fallopian tubes are open, check for the presence of fibroids, and assess the shape of your uterus.
 The technique involves placing a small catheter in the uterus and injecting a fluid that can be seen on an x-ray screen.
 The entire test takes just 15 minutes and is conducted between days 5-12 of a menstrual cycle.

 Individuals and couples using donor sperm may choose to obtain sperm from either a known (family member of friend) or anonymous donor.
 The vast majority (95%) use anonymous sperm from a sperm bank.
-For patients who choose to use an anonymous sperm donor, our exclusive partnership with Seattle Sperm Bank offers our patients the highest quality sperm donors with the most comprehensive screening.
+For patients who choose to use an anonymous sperm donor, our exclusive partnerships with Seattle Sperm Bank and California Cryobank offer our patients the highest quality sperm donors with the most comprehensive screening.
 Click here to learn more about donor sperm.

 IUI (INTRAUTERINE INSEMINATION)